Fake-GitHub-Admin/JavaScript-Week1-Practice/README.md

 Also added an else if statment tuned up the conditions a bit final additions until due date then this side challenge is declared over.

+3/25: After taking another look at the code, it seems that everything I want to run is running the way it should hence I am done.
+I will upload it under the name "Final Javascript Practice Code of Week 1"

 3/26: Last day of this Challenge

+Quick Look into the Future: CSS/C++ is for next week, or other languages, I will look more into it on 3/26 and make a move on 3/27